jtamboli07/BPMEWorkshop/test_Deployment.md

 Notice that the number of fields in the list of cases are limited to Dispute Id and CaseState1.
 This can be enhanced to show a little more information to the end user.
 We will get to that a little later.
 Click on case number one and review the case data.

 ![forms_project](images/Testing/4.png)

+Congratulations, you have created, Deployed and tested your first project.

+Next Steps: Fix issues and enhance solution to include a case action.